+All asset classes in the Fund contributed positively.

 The largest contribution to the total return clearly came from the equity related investments.
-This due to the large strategic weight of equities (85%), but this was also driven by the strong positive returns on equities.
+This due to the large strategic weight of equities, but this was also driven by the strong positive returns on equities.

 Also, the indirect real estate and fixed income related investments contributed positively to the total return but much less so, also due to the much smaller strategic weights.
-Within equities the direct investments in sustainable equities significantly lagged its benchmark, which had a significant impact on the 2024 total returns of the Fund.
-Despite some other funds outperforming their relevant benchmarks, the overall manager selection effect for the Fund was significantly negative.

-The tactical asset allocation overlay, as part of the active investment approach, added positively to the total return.
-During the year the Fund experienced higher turnover.
-Some of this resulted from rotating into new underlying funds (related to Emerging markets equities, indirect real estate and global high yield).
-Also, the strategic asset allocation weights have been adjusted, adding to large cap global equities developed markets and reducing emerging market equities exposure.
+The strategic asset allocation weights have been adjusted, adding to large cap global equities developed markets and reducing emerging market equities exposure.

-Risk appetite and risk policy within the executed investment policy
+Risk appetite and risk policy within the investment policy